Fiction: A Lady's Prerogative Book II: Wounded Aerth - Part XIV by Brian Joseph Johns

 They struggled with one another and as they fought, the ground quaked.
 Shelrath spun perhaps a thousand times flinging her fists at Nelony connecting each time sending her flat to the ground.
 Selimbo roared and jumped onto Shelrath digging claws and teeth into her unprotected flesh as she'd not expected a meer mortal creature as the cat to attack her.
 She flung it hard and it tumbled across the Savanah dirt and stopped silently.
 The other animals watched as it got up, broken and bloodied and attempted to attack Shelrath once again before it died where it stood.
 When it fell a great commotion arose in all of the animals and they all several thousand of them charged Shelrath at once.

 Shelrath spun staring them down as they advanced from all directions.
 They'd lost the element of surprise that Selimbo had upon his attack and she had a clear advantage.
-Nelony got to her feet fearing that Shelrath might kill them all for they had no way of knowing her great and deadly power.
-Nelony opened the earth beneath Shelrath who fell into it.
-Nelony then immediately closed it up tightly pressing it around her.
+Nelony got to her feet fearing that Shelrath might kill them all, for they had no way of knowing of her great and deadly power.
+Nelony opened the earth beneath Shelrath who fell into it, then immediately closed it up tightly pressing it around Shelrath.
 Nelony clasped her fists together, the tighter she squeezed, the tighter Shelrath was held in place by the dirt and rock.
 She struggled against the great force and anger of Nelony but not even this God could break free.
 The animals arrived and began ravaging at her head as she screamed in terror.
 The animals fought with one another to get their vengeance upon Shelrath for Selimbo's death.

 The clouds above them began to congeal and grow dark, moments later bolts of lightening sprang down from the skies, striking some of the animals dead where they stood.
 More bolts rained down from the skies and the animals fled in all directions as pockets of fire were sparked by the bolts from the sky.
 Nelony released her grip on Shelrath to extinguish the fires before they spread.
 Shelrath arose from the dirt and slugged Nelony with a section of the continental platelet, which she'd elevated temporarily for the task.
 Nelony flew into the air far too distant for the unaided eye to see.
-The continental shelf fell back sending a ripple through Africa and creating a tsunami in the Mediterranean Sea and expanding outwards towards North and South America.
+The continental shelf fell back sending a ripple through Africa and creating a tsunami in the Mediterranean Sea and expanding outwards towards the Eastern seaboard of North and South America.
 Shelrath then took to the air in pursuit of Nelony.

-Nelony flew dazed and stunned for hundreds if not thousands of kilometers arcing and coming down in the jungles of South America.
-She landed once again felling a plot of trees in the Amazon rainforest that still remained.
+Nelony flew, dazed and stunned for hundreds if not thousands of kilometers arcing and coming down in the jungles of South America.
+She landed once again, felling a plot of trees in the Amazon rainforest that still remained.
 Her body ached and though she was still relatively unharmed.
 She got to her feet as Shelrath landed.

 "You care so much about this life and yet it is so fragile!
 See how easily it withers!"
 Shelrath waved her hand across the horizon and the entirety of the rainforest died, the fauna fell and the plant life ceased to be alive.
 The land grew eerily quiet and Nelony screamed as she felt the widespread death that Shelrath had brought.

 She flew into the air far above the continent and directed her healing powers to the Amazon forest and the life below.
 Once again it healed and grew to proportions beyond its damaged borders.
 Life returned to where it had once been and thrived despite the newly built structures there.
 People fled their homes, which became alive with insects, plants, and fauna of all kinds.
 Eventually they would learn to live in harmony and this was the first step.
 She then saw the onslaught of the tsunamis and set to balance the oceans using the existing tidal forces and currents to remove the energy from the unstable waveforms.
 Slowly the waters flowed from the colder regions of the sea while she balanced it with water from the tropical regions to prevent temperature shock of the sea life.
 The currents slowly ate the force of the tsunami which settled to nothing more than a wave of a few meters by coastal fall.
-Shelrath flew up and collided with Nelony and they flew throught air together.
+Shelrath flew up and collided with Nelony and they flew through the air together.
 Shelrath's rage had grown and she had lost control of her own powers.

 Nelony took the moment and latched onto her tightly pulling her to the coast of North America to the island of Hawaii to the Maunaloa volcano.
 They plunged into its caldera together and into the earth, rock and hot magma.
-Shelrath struggled against Nelony who once again clasped Shelrath in the rock and magma of the earth, pressing her.
+Shelrath struggled against Nelony who once again clasped Shelrath in the rock and magma of the earth, pressing her down.
 Shelrath's powers waned and the hot magma burned her skin.
 Nelony kept her force upon Shelrath and soon Shelrath became enveloped in rock and cooling magma.
 The struggles stopped and Nelony relaxed.
 She drew the lump of rock that enveloped Shelrath from the depths of the volcano up to the surface.
 She flew the rock to the edge of the park in which the mountain was contained and dropped it to the ground in a clearing in the populated area.
 The rock split in two and a perfectly formed and molded stone statue of Shelrath fell out.
 Her face a sneer and her body tensed, full of rage caught in that moment of her death.